ApeSwapFinance/apeswap-swap-v2-sdk/balancer-js/README.md

 # Balancer Javascript SDK

-A JavaScript SDK which provides commonly used utilties for interacting with Balancer Protocol V2.
+A JavaScript SDK which provides commonly used utilities for interacting with Balancer Protocol V2.

 ## Installation